narwhalacademy/zebra-crossing/README.md

 - Sign up to be notified by [Have I Been Pwned](https://haveibeenpwned.com/) when an account tied to your email is compromised.
 - Buy a [YubiKey](https://www.yubico.com/products/) USB key to use for two-factor authentication.
 If you work in free speech/press/internet, you may qualify for a free [Yubico for Free Speech](https://www.yubico.com/about/about-us/free-speech-program/).
 - Keep less information/data/photos on your devices – you can't lose what you don't have.
-- Don't use smart TVs or smart speakers.
 - Turn suspicious PDFs into safe ones using [Dangerzone](https://dangerzone.rocks/).
 - Access Facebook with more anonymity and/or bypass internet filtering by using [its onion service](https://en.wikipedia.org/wiki/Facebookcorewwwi.onion).
 - If you (or your organization) is really wedded to Google Suite/Workspace, consider [Google's Advance Protection program](https://www.wired.com/story/google-advanced-protection/).